Azathothas/Stars/README.md

 ## HTML

+- [Azathothas/NixOS-Packages](https://github.com/Azathothas/NixOS-Packages) – Markdown List (Table) & JSON of all the officially Available Packages in the NixOS/nixpkgs Repository
+- [Azathothas/Termux-Packages](https://github.com/Azathothas/Termux-Packages) – Markdown List (Table), JSON & YAML of all the officially Available Packages in the Termux Registry
 - [EdwardLab/flyos](https://github.com/EdwardLab/flyos) – Unleash your mobile phone's potential: it's not just a phone, but a pocket-sized computer.
 - [GTFOBins/GTFOBins.github.io](https://github.com/GTFOBins/GTFOBins.github.io) – GTFOBins is a curated list of Unix binaries that can be used to bypass local security restrictions in misconfigured systems
 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) – A curated list of awesome warez and piracy links